European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-prebid-client-server.md

 #### Passing a New Token: Server-Only Mode

-In server-only mode, since the Prebid.js EUID module receives only the advertising token, the token is only valid for a short period of time.
+In server-only mode, since the Prebid.js UID2 module receives only the advertising token, the token is only valid for a short period of time.
 For this reason, it's best to provide an advertising token on each page load.

 If needed, to determine if you need to provide a new token, see [Determining Whether the Module Has a Valid Token](#determining-whether-the-module-has-a-valid-token).